cyberman54/ESP32-Paxcounter/docs/payloadformat.md

 - [***CayenneLPP***](https://mydevices.com/cayenne/docs/lora/#lora-cayenne-low-power-payload-reference-implementation) generates MyDevices Cayenne readable fields

-**Decrepated information from the things network v2 >>**
+!!! danger "Decrepated information from the things network v2"

 	If you're using [TheThingsNetwork](https://www.thethingsnetwork.org/) (TTN) you may want to use a payload converter.
 Go to TTN Console - Application - Payload Formats and paste the code example below in tabs Decoder and Converter.
 This way your MQTT application can parse the fields `pax`, `ble` and `wifi`.

 	To add your device to myDevices Cayenne platform select "Cayenne-LPP" from Lora device list and use the CayenneLPP payload encoder.

 	To track a paxcounter device with on board GPS and at the same time contribute to TTN coverage mapping, you simply activate the [TTNmapper integration](https://www.thethingsnetwork.org/docs/applications/ttnmapper/) in TTN Console.
 Both formats *plain* and *packed* generate the fields `latitude`, `longitude` and `hdop` required by ttnmapper.
 Important: set TTN mapper port filter to '4' (paxcounter GPS Port).

-**<< Decrepated information from the things network v2**

 Hereafter described is the default *plain* format, which uses MSB bit numbering.
 Under /TTN in this repository you find some ready-to-go decoders which you may copy to your TTN console: